KO EN 日本語 中文 RU ไทย ID

 AVA Dual-Deep Plane Facelift

-Medical Law §56 Compliant Board-Certified Plastic Surgeon Dr. Kim Seungsoo · Sinsa Station Exit 4 (Insung Building 4F, 603 Gangnam-daero)
+Medical Advertising Self-Reviewed Board-Certified Plastic Surgeon Dr. Kim Seungsoo · Sinsa Station Exit 4 (Insung Building 4F, 603 Gangnam-daero)

 Procedure Overview

-Facelift surgery is a surgical technique that repositions sagging skin, SMAS, and deep tissue structures due to aging.
-AVA Plastic Surgery's Dual-Deep Plane technique employs multi-layer (3-layer) dissection of skin, SMAS, and deep tissue, with lifting performed at the deep layers (SMAS & deep plane).
-This design distributes skin tension at incision sites to the SMAS layer, pursuing minimal scar burden (individual variation exists).
+A facelift surgically repositions the skin, SMAS, and deep tissue structures that have descended with age.
+AVA Plastic Surgery's Dual-Deep Plane technique employs multi-layer (3-layer) dissection of skin, SMAS, and deep tissue, with the lift carried at the deep layers (SMAS & deep plane).
+Because tension at the incision line is shifted onto the SMAS layer rather than the skin, the design aims to keep the burden on the scar to a minimum (individual results vary).

 Indications